sdufault15/cr_tnd/README.md

 ## Introduction
-This repository holds all of the code necessary to recreate the analysis done in *Analysis of Cluster Randomized Test Negative Designs: Cluster-Level Methods*.
+This repository holds all of the code necessary to recreate the analysis done in *Analysis of Cluster Randomized Test-Negative Designs: Cluster-Level Methods*.

 ## Details
 This project was completed using R 3.3.1 (Bug in Your Hair).
 I have attempted to use `packrat` to keep a history of the package versions used in these analyses.
 This information is stored in the folder labeled **packrat**.